stipptracie/Module3_Challenge_Bitcoin/README.md

             a.
 Choose the columns of data on which to focus the analysis.
             b.
 Get the summary statistics and plot the data.
             c.
 Focus the analysis on specific dates.
             d.
-Calculate the arbitrage profits."
+Calculate the arbitrage profits.

 ---